-The Guides recommend that marketers qualify environmental claims that are broad or vague-or avoid them altogether.
-For example, broad claims like “environmentally safe” or “environmentally friendly” should be qualified-or avoided-because they can convey a wide range of meanings to consumers that may be difficult to substantiate.
+The Guides recommend that marketers avoid environmental claims that are broad or vague or avoid them altogether.
+For example, broad claims like “environmentally safe” or “environmentally friendly” should be avoided because they can convey a wide range of meanings to consumers that may be difficult to substantiate.

 A paperboard package with 20% recycled fiber by weight is labeled as containing “20% recycled fiber.”
 Some of the recycled content was composed of material collected from consumers after use of the original product.
 The rest was composed of overrun newspaper stock never sold to customers.
 The claim is not deceptive.

 An Example Of A Deceptive Claim From The Guides